INFO-201-Fall-2023/final-project-repositories-anitatan2003/README.md

 …

-Background Research & Inspo - Need at least 5 sources (articles, blogs, interactive visualizations)
+Background Research & Inspo

-https://www.berkeleywellbeing.com/quality-of-life.html : This article talks about the theory and research surrounding quality of life.
+1. https://www.berkeleywellbeing.com/quality-of-life.html: This article talks about the theory and research surrounding quality of life.

-SNAP Is Linked with Improved Nutritional Outcomes and Lower Health Care Costs | Center on Budget and Policy Priorities (cbpp.org): New and emerging research links the Supplemental Nutrition Assistance Program (SNAP, formerly food stamps), the nation’s most important anti-hunger program, with improved health outcomes and lower health care costs.
+2. SNAP Is Linked with Improved Nutritional Outcomes and Lower Health Care Costs | Center on Budget and Policy Priorities (cbpp.org): New and emerging research links the Supplemental Nutrition Assistance Program (SNAP, formerly food stamps), the nation’s most important anti-hunger program, with improved health outcomes and lower health care costs.
 This research adds to previous work showing SNAP’s powerful capacity to help families buy adequate food, reduce poverty, and help stabilize the economy during recessions.

-US Health Map | Institute for Health Metrics and Evaluation (healthdata.org): Explore health trends in the US at the county level between 2000 and 2019 for life expectancy by race and ethnicity and mortality by race and ethnicity
+3. US Health Map | Institute for Health Metrics and Evaluation (healthdata.org): Explore health trends in the US at the county level between 2000 and 2019 for life expectancy by race and ethnicity and mortality by race and ethnicity

-Frontiers | How Do Housing Prices Affect Residents' Health?
+4. Frontiers | How Do Housing Prices Affect Residents' Health?
 New Evidence From China (frontiersin.org):This paper aims to explore the effect and mechanism of rising housing prices on residents' physical and mental health.
 Using data from the China Family Panel Studies from 2014 to 2018, we investigate the impact and mechanism of rising housing prices on the mental and physical health of urban residents through multiple grouping regression and analysis of variance.

-US GDP over time (usafacts.org): Observing GDP can tell how the economy is doing.
+5. US GDP over time (usafacts.org): Observing GDP can tell how the economy is doing.
 A growing GDP implies an improving economy.
 This website provides plots for the changes in US GDP.

-Finding Data - need two datasets to start from two different sources!
-Describe datasets with questions provided
+Finding Data

 1. Kaggle
 Information about the usage of SNAP food benefits throughout the years